What Attracts Mosquitoes?

 Why Do I Have Mosquitoes?

 Where there is stagnant water in the spring or summertime, you’re likely to find mosquitoes.
 Unfortunately, mosquitoes will be drawn to a number of areas in your yard.
-Here in Bristol, birdbaths, gardens, ponds, playsets, gutters, pools, spas, and more.
+Here in Bristol and Johnson City TN, birdbaths, gardens, ponds, playsets, gutters, pools, spas, and more.
 If they are able to locate standing water, they will happily use it to lay their eggs within.
 Mosquitoes are especially abundant in the warmer parts of the year, which is when you may see an increase in their activity in your yard starting in the late spring and continuing into the fall.

 Do You Have a Mosquito Problem?
 We Can Help.